ash/raku-course/essentials/loops/exercises/fizbuzz-loop/index.md

 ## Problem

-Modify the program from the earlier [exercise ‘FizzBuzz’](/essentials/conditional-checks/exercises/fizz-buzz) to print the result for the all integer numbers between 1 and 50.
-Each number appears on a separate line followed by a possible `Fizz` or `Buzz`.
+Modify the program from the earlier [exercise ‘FizzBuzz’](/essentials/conditional-checks/exercises/fizz-buzz) to print the result for all integer numbers between 1 and 50.
+Each number appears on a separate line followed by `Fizz` and/or `Buzz`.

 ## Example